 Frequently Asked Questions

 Sanctuary Recruitment is an expert aged care recruitment consultancy, and we partner with private and not-for-profit residential aged care homes all across Australia.
 We provide experienced and compliant aged care professionals to clients on assignments of a permanent, temporary, and contract nature.
+In 2025, we expanded into home care, providing home care support workers and registered nurse professionals within an individual’s own home.

 The role of an aged care worker is to care for the elderly population and to provide physical, personal and emotional support.
 Day-to-day duties depend on your role.
 On the floor clinical roles include: